May 16, 2023

-On the downside, a spreadsheet PTO tracker means a lot of data entry.
+On the downside, a vacation and sick time tracking spreadsheet means a lot of data entry.
 For every approved leave request, you might need to fill out several fields to keep your spreadsheet up to date.
 It might not seem like much when the company is just a few people, but as you grow, this will become a big drain on your productive hours.

 Humans make errors.
 As much as we try not to, human error is pretty much unavoidable.
 It’s a matter of time until you forget to enter one leave into the spreadsheet.
 Then the day of the leave arrives, you’re looking for the person, and they’re not there.